 - Young Animal Welfare Scientist of the year, awarded in 2015 by UFAW (Universities Federation of Animal Welfare)

 - Runner -up for 2011 Scopus Young Researcher Award in Health and Medical Sciences awarded by Elsevier in association with the US/UK Fulbright Commission.

-Jasmeet is a Lecturer in Epidemiology and Farm Animal Health.
+Jasmeet is a Associate Professor in Epidemiology and Farm Animal Health.

 I am module convener for Animal Health and Welfare 1 (D11AHW) for Year 1.

 My main area of research interest is epidemiology of infectious diseases in livestock.
 The focus of my research is in the application of various epidemiological tools while working in… read more

 GREEN, L. E., KALER, J., WASSINK, G. J., KING, E. M. and THOMAS, R. GROGONO, 2012.
 Impact of rapid treatment of sheep lame with footrot on welfare and economics and farmer attitudes to lameness in sheep: Animal Welfare Animal Welfare.
 21, 65-71